Monok News Logo

 Receive articles from Monok

 Any article can be pushed to your backend-system from our frontend using our Push Article API.
 It’s the easiest way to integrate with Monok to your custom CMS website or native application.
-All you need to do is open up an API endpoint in your own backend with the suffix /monok, the endpoint should also take a token to verify the request is coming from your Monok account, that token is always your own API-key.
+All you need to do is open up an API endpoint in your own backend, the endpoint should also take a token to verify the request is coming from your Monok account, that token is by default your own API-key.
+You can specify a different API-key in your Feed settings page on Monok when adding the API integration (see below).

 Monok will use this method to push out an article to your backend